ATO-Cargo – Automatic Train Operation Technologies for Cargo

 prefrontal cortex

 The ATO-Cargo (Automatic Train Operation Technologies for Cargo) project is researching the highly automated operation of freight trains.
-The German Aerospace Centre (DLR) is working together with DB Cargo AG as coordinator, the Digitalen Schiene Deutschland (DSD) and the Dutch infrastructure company ProRail B.V. on the project, which is funded by the German Federal Ministry for Digital and Transport (BMDV).
+The German Aerospace Center (DLR) is working together with DB Cargo AG as coordinator, the Digitalen Schiene Deutschland (DSD) and the Dutch infrastructure company ProRail B.V. on the project, which is funded by the German Federal Ministry for Digital and Transport (BMDV).
 Tests are being carried out on the Betuweroute, which connects the port of Rotterdam with the Ruhr region and is only available for freight trains in the Netherlands.

 The aim of ATO-Cargo is to make better use of route capacities and improve transport quality by selecting the optimum speed in each case.
 The project team aims to improve the competitiveness of rail freight transport compared to road transport and contribute to a shift in transport volumes from road to environmentally friendly rail.